 - Click on OK, exit the Registry, and restart your computer.

 After the reboot, check if the USB is now operating as it should.
 This method disables the write protection on all your drives, so it should make your USB writable again.
 Beware that editing the Windows Registry on your own can mess up your computer, so after you’ve followed our instructions, it’s best not to revisit it.

 If none of the above options removed file protection from your USB stick, try searching for a third-party application.

 Removing USB Write Protection on a Mac

 There’s much less flexibility when resolving the write protection issue on Mac versus Windows.
 You only have two options available—one is for storage units that can’t be written to due to a fault with the device, while the other involves formatting the drive.

 Repair the Permissions

-The permissions for your USB drive mightbe faulty, causing it to be write-protected.
-If that’s the case, you should tryfixing the error using Disk Utility.
+The permissions for your USB drive might be faulty, causing it to become write-protected.
+If that’s the case, you should try fixing the error using “Disk Utility.”
 To do so, follow these simple steps:

 - Find the drive you’d like to repair in the left sidebar and select it.

 - Click on the First Aid tab, wait for any scans to finish, then select Repair Disk Permissions.